While iTerm2 does not require monospaced fonts, they look much better than proportionately spaced fonts.

 You can also specify the a "non-ASCII" font in the Text panel of profile preferences.
 This font will be used for all code points greater than or equal to 128 or for characters with combining marks.

 Some fonts, such as FiraCode, support ligatures if enabled in iTerm2.
 You can enable ligatures in Prefs > Profiles > Text.
-Ligatures are rendered using CoreText, which is significantly slower than Core Graphics.
-NOTE: Ligatures are not supported by the GPU renderer and will reduce performance.
+Ligatures are rendered using CoreText, which is significantly slower than Core Graphics; ligatures are also not supported by the GPU renderer, which is also much faster than the legacy renderer.